bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   it costs almost nothing to attack pools that allow anonymous miners, whereas pools that require miners to identify themselves can ban known attackers.
-Fixing block withholding could help Bitcoin mining to become more anonymous and decentralized.
+Fixing block withholding could help Bitcoin mining to become more anonymous and decentralized. {% assign timestamp="17:21" %}

 - **Statistics on compact block reconstruction:** developer 0xB10C [posted][0xb10c compact] to Delving Bitcoin about the recent